pkostelnik/hypervlab/README.md

 * rename and domainjoin VM
 * install all prerequisites for office online server

-## Variables used in the scripts (which should be selfexplaining 😎)
+## Variables used in the scripts (which should be selfexplaining 🤓😎

-... need to update the Variable List ...

 | Variable | meaning |
 |--|--: